 Her name would not return to me until after I'd gone home.
 Tjang.
 Absolutes are few in this life, but this is irrefutable: the positive impact we have will always be larger than we're ever aware.

 I bet you knew that already, but I wanted to tell you anyway."

 I wrote that not quite three years ago, and it was printed on cardstock with the image above (taken by me in Paris the day before the 2015 massacre there) and presented as a gift to each person who attended my "first and last" birthday party bash I held on my thirtieth.
 For me, it's a moment that encapsulates everything.
 It's why you won't find me working behind a desk, taking administrative positions for more pay, pursuing a more lucrative career in wedding photography, moving into training or supervision anytime soon... my job allows me the delicate, ephemeral, one-of-a-kind pleasure of having interactions like the above all day.

 Just over a week ago I saw her again.
 The time of day, place, direction– everything was different, but there she was.
 I stopped walking, and she did too.
 Our names flew off each other's lips this time and we hugged tightly– there was a freedom to this meeting in that I wasn't working.
 Someone was with her this time, her mother maybe, and we smiled our hellos, asked after each other, but more generally just glowed at each other.
 We radiated.
-The words were like baby talk, kind but limited; the hug was what really spoke volumes, that and our eyes, each registering the knowledge and sameness of what the other felt.
-What did mean?
+The words were simple, cross-lingual baby talk, kind but limited; the hug was what really spoke volumes, that and our eyes, each registering the knowledge and sameness of what the other felt.
+What did it mean?
 What can it mean?

 Many things, perhaps, but at least this: there is goodness in this world, and it continues ever forward: quietly, humbly, and very brightly.